geetujindal7/DeployingWebServerInAzure/README.md

 Run -  `packer build server.json`
 (It will create the image)

-Note: server.json is the name of the packer file I am using.
-Ensure your are in the directory where this file is located, otherwise, the project would not validate and build.
+Note: Please check the path of the file server.json to run it without any error.
+Server.json file is the packer file.

 Deploy the Infrastructure

-1. Set the in TF_VAR_ environment variables, keep in mind that the names are case sensitive
+1. Set the in TF_VAR_ environment variables or avoid defining it again and again.
 ```sh
 $ export TF_VAR_subscription_id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx
 $ export TF_VAR_client_id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx